NavyaSinha1106/e-learning-app/README.md

 ## MAIN GOAL

-#### The main of this project was to built an e-learning platform in which the admin can create courses that are accessed by students.
+#### The main of this project was to build an e-learning platform in which the admin can create courses that are accessed by students.

 ## TECHNOLOGIES: